A Guide to Safely Removing Snow from the Roof

 Homemade Roof Rake

 If you've got cold feet about purchasing a prefab roof rake, here's a simple homemade version you might try.
-Bear in mind that I haven't actually built one of these, but this is the basic design I would start with: Get the longest length of 1-1/2-inch or 2-inch PVC pipe you can find (1-inch is a little too flexible).
+Bear in mind that I haven't actually built one of these, but this is the basic design I'd start with: Get the longest length of 1-1/2-inch or 2-inch PVC pipe you can find (1-inch is a little too flexible).
 Screw a PVC floor flange to a rectangular piece of 3/8-inch plywood, and then glue the pipe into the floor flange.
-The weight of the tool is an important consideration, so don't make the plywood head too large.
-Once you've field-tested and refined your own roof rake design, you might want to paint the plywood to give it a slick coating that resists clumping of snow and ice.
+Weight is an important consideration, so don't make the plywood head too large.
+Once you've field-tested and refined your own roof rake design, paint the plywood for a slick coating that resists clumping of snow and ice.

 Hiring a Pro

-According to Kyle Andersen at Advanced Exteriors, one of the largest roofing contractors in Denver, their pros have to set up an anchor point before getting on the roof.
+According to Kyle Andersen at Advanced Exteriors, a large Denver roofing contractor, their pros have to set up an anchor point before getting on the roof.
 Sometimes this requires throwing a safety line over the roof's ridge and anchoring to it to a fixed object, like a truck, on the other side of the house.
 See why you don't want to do this yourself?

-Andersen gets only a few calls a year for snow removal on existing roofs (that is, roofs not under construction), but his company does a lot of work involving preventing problems with snow accumulation.
-Namely, installing ridge vents and adding heat tape along the eaves and gutters.
-Ridge vents improve airflow under the roof deck, evening out the temperature on the roof and thus keeping the snow accumulation more even.
-Heat tape, or cables, snaked along the edges of the roof and laid inside gutters helps prevent drifts and cornices from forming as wall as preventing ice dams.
+Andersen gets only a few calls a year to remove snow from existing roofs (i.e., not under construction), but his company does lots of work preventing snow accumulation problems.
+Installing ridge vents improves airflow under the roof deck, evening out the temperature on the roof to keep snow accumulation more even.
+Heat tape, or cables, snaked along the edges of the roof and laid inside gutters helps keep drifts, cornices, and ice dams from forming.
 In areas with significant snowfall, cornices can cause structural damage and present a general risk to people and objects below.
-So, advises Andersen, the safest way to deal with roof snow is to prevent a hazardous situation in the first place.
+The safest way to deal with roof snow, advises Andersen, is to prevent a hazardous situation in the first place.